cybervinelabs/resin-opencanary/README.md

 [Diverging Deception Designs: Honeypots and tokens in modern networks](https://www.youtube.com/watch?v=BRsrK3hNAXo)

-After having the pleasure of watching this video from LinuxConfZA (that was held of the week of the 8th October 2018) and seeing some additional releases to the OpenCanary code base after the event, I decided it was time to update my older MHN based honeypots to something a little more powerful and flexible in terms of log routing etc.
+After having the pleasure of watching this video from LinuxConfZA (that was held on the week of the 8th October 2018) and seeing some additional releases to the OpenCanary code base after the event, I decided it was time to update my older MHN based honeypots to something a little more powerful and flexible in terms of log routing etc.

 Additionally, I had a requirement to still maintain a similar principle to MHN in that I wanted centralized management of the raspberry Pi devices - however, this was not as difficult as I thought to resolve as I stumbled upon a company named [Resin.io](https://resin.io/) that has an IOT management platform I wanted to test out for another project I have been working on, and this opportunity gave me a chance to see how that would work for this use case while giving me a chance to prove my other use cases. ;)